zatech/code-of-conduct/README.md

 Some content is discouraged by our community, though not illegal or covered under the Unacceptable Content guidelines above.

 Whether in on-topic or off-topic channels, the following content is always strongly discouraged.

 The following categories of content are more heavily moderated and might be removed at the discretion of the Admin team.

-Content that falls into any of the below categories is strongly discouraged and may be removed by the admin team.
 People who repeatedly engage in conversations in the following topics might be banned from the community.

 * Divisive and controversial content
 * NSFW content